-Chairman Locke: Eighth Recommendation: "We approve the general plan of the "Grand Army of the Republic Family Tree" and recommend that the incoming Commander-in-Chief and his associate officers and all Department officers be directed to put this plan into effect in communities where its adoption may be practical, but only after proper plans have been made to make the plan most effective."
+Chairman Locke: Eighth Recommendation: "We approve the general plan of the "Grand Army of the Republic Family Tree" and recommend that the incoming Commander-in-Chief and his associate officers, and all Department officers be directed to put this plan into effect in communities where its adoption may be practical, but only the plan in the plan most effective."

 The idea of this is not only to keep a record of the members of the Grand Army but the record of all the descendants.
-This proposition was carried out in Aurora and Springfield, Ill., and the number of names secured was simply amazing.
+This proposition was carried out in Aurora and Springfield, III., and the number of names secured was simply amazing.
 It is a wonderful opportunity to secure the names of eligibles to our Order.